 We’ve now covered all the basics of bread baking, and I hope you feel equipped to make the greatest breads and buns!

 Begin with making the Tangzhong, or the roux.
-Combine 1/2 cup water and 3 tbsp flour in a microwave safe bowl.
+Combine ½ cup water and 3 tablespoon flour in a microwave safe bowl.
 Heat in the microwave, stopping at 30 seconds interval to stir.
 Continue until it becomes a paste (about 2 minutes) (1).
 Set aside to cool.

 In a separate bowl, combine warm water and milk (heated to about 100F/38C or lukewarm), sugar and yeast.
 Allow this to sit for at least 5 minutes or until the yeast has risen and making a layer of white foam over the liquid (2).